 Many plugins will use a combination of techniques to achieve a unique effect.
 There is also a huge emphasis on the user interface.
 Two plugins can do the same thing, but the user interfaces can vary a lot.
 Also, a user may choose one plugin over the other because it’s lighter on the CPU or has a better sound quality.

 Some plugins are used for unique purposes.
-Such as this text editor running in FL Studio.
+Such as this web browser running in FL Studio.
 There are also guitar tuners, visualizer plugins, MIDI plugins, chord helpers.
 The list is not endless, but it’s long.
 Potentially anything could be run as a plugin, even a web browser.
 There are DAWs that can run within DAWs.
 For example, Reason and FL Studio can be used as plugins in other software.
 Enabling you to use their strengths within a different workstation.
 Run FL Studio within Ableton as a plugin, mix it up a bit.

 How to get started with plugins